"The Color Munifni Exists"

 And so for many centuries the elusive munifni remained an unsolved mystery in the artistic world - a curiousity of the past that most painters and artists ignored and did not worry themselves over.

 Rotnac did not paint with munifni himself - and neither did he claim to have seen munifni like thoses ancient artists who were never able to reproduce it.
-Instead Rotnac claimed to have created a theory of munifni - a set of rules and guidelines for how to use munifni in artwork independent of its existence.
+Instead Rotnac claimed to have created a theory of munifni - a set of rules and guidelines for how to use munifni in artwork without using it directly.
 The rules said how to match it with other colors, how to compose it with different subjects and layouts - how to integrate it into the normal rules of composition and color.
 Rotnac had not discoved munifni in its raw form, but to many he had come just as close - he had found a way to use its essence in artwork - and elevate that artwork beyond the work of others.

 Munifnism brought two big suprises.
 The first was that the rules described by munifnism actually seemed to make sense - there was some logic behind how they worked which other artists could follow along with.
 The second suprised was that although Rotnac did not use munifni itself in his artwork, by substituting other colors in its place, he still managed to produced artwork which was undeniably, and consistently, beautiful.
 Other artists, still somewhat in disbelief, followed Rotnac's rules and produced their own successful munifnist compositions.
 There was no denying that ther was something in munifnism.